2-vector bundles: Algebra bundles and lifting gerbes

-The main here point is that it is often impossible to find an action of $G$ on $F$ that is compatible with the given action on $A$ in the sense of \cref{eq:IntertwinerCondition}.
-However, $G$ may have a central extension admitting such an action.

 \begin{example} Let $A$ be a central super algebra (for example $M_n(k)$).
-Let $\Inn(A)$ be the group of inner automorphisms of $A$ and assume that $\Inn(A)$ is equipped with a grading that induces the usual grading on the group $A^{\times}$ of invertible elements in $A$, which is a central extension of $\Inn(A)$, by $k^{\times}$.
-Then any representation $F$ of $A$ is automatically a representation of $A^{\times}$ which satisfies \cref{eq:IntertwinerCondition}. \end{example}
+Let $\Inn(A)$ be the group of inner automorphisms of $A$ and assume that $\Inn(A)$ is equipped with a grading that induces the usual grading on the group $A^{\times}$ of invertible elements in $A$, which is a central extension